-Building a product like Ticketmaster would traditionally require a team of engineers and costs thousands of dollars.
-With the rise of no-code tools like Bubble, however, it’s now possible for makers of any background to build their own Ticketmaster clone - all without writing a single line of code.
+Building a product like Ticketmaster would traditionally require a team of engineers and cost thousands of dollars.
+With the rise of no-code tools like Bubble, however, it’s now possible for makers of any background to build your own Ticketmaster clone, all without writing a single line of code.

-Throughout this guide, we’ll uncover the process of using Bubble to build your own version of Ticketmaster.
+In this guide, we’ll walk you through the process of using Bubble to build your own ticket booking app.

 The steps to building a Ticketmaster clone with no code include: